 22. Many color blind people struggle to match their black and blue socks and can find themselves a little mismatched from time to time.
 Read more about what color blind people see.

-23. Some of your favorite celebrities may be color blind!
+23. Another interesting fact about color blindness is that some of your favorite celebrities may be color blind!
 There are many public figures with color blindness, here’s a list of a few:

 24. EnChroma color blind glasses were invented by EnChroma co-founder, Don McPherson, while working as a glass scientist on laser glasses designed for surgeons.
 Learn how EnChroma glasses work.
 The color blindness aiding properties of the glasses were accidentally discovered during an ultimate frisbee game.
 Read the story.